belbert/VCVTB/IN/ParametricPreprocessor/README.md

 Run ParametricPreprocessor.py to make all possible parameter combinations for the file in the /In folder.
 Combinations are saved in the /Out folder.
+You can define aliases inside the python script and use them inside the IDF file in the /In Folder